Mira quién baila (American TV series) season 3

 Mira Quien Baila (also known as Mira Quien Baila 2012 and Mira Quien Baila 3) debuted on Univision on September 9, 2012 at 8pm central.
-The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (U.S. TV series).
+The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (American TV series).
 Ten celebrities are paired with ten professional ballroom dancers.
 The winner will receive $150,000 for their charity.

-Javier Posa and Chiquinquirá Delgado are the hosts for this season.
+Javier Poza and Chiquinquirá Delgado are the hosts for this season.